sarangian/PRAP/README.md

 	[f-1] "ArMatrix.py": analysis associated genes for each kind of antibiotics in CARD database

 	[f-2] "ResMatrix.py": analysis associated ARGs for each kind of antibiotics in ResFinder database

+## For detailed usage of PRAP, please refer to the Users Manuual